 Parker, J. S., Oliver, E., Amabile, A., Garnes, J. & Sarathy, A. (2020).
 Facilitators and barriers to African American high school students’ self-determination skill expression.
 Psychology in the Schools.
 Advance online publication.

 Parker, J. S. (In press).
-School mental health services and predominately Black churches: Towards collaborative partnerships.
+School mental health services and predominantly Black churches: Towards collaborative partnerships.
 Journal of Negro Education.